 It’s easy to explore this cemetery on your own.
 The gates are generally unlocked Monday through Sunday from 7:00 am until 3:00 pm, although closed on most major holidays.

-Best New Orleans Cemetery for Art Lovers:
+Best New Orleans Cemetery for Art Lovers

 For those artistically inclined visitors of New Orleans, St. Louis Cemetery No. 3 offers a perfect day of exploring, as it’s conveniently located near the New Orleans Museum of Art.
-The front gates of this cemetery are located at the end of Esplanade Avenue, near Bayou St. John and City Park.
+The front gates of this cemetery are located at the end of Esplanade Avenue, which is near Bayou St. John and City Park.

 From Bienville House, make a full day of it by taking the Canal streetcar line to its final stop; just look for the red streetcars marked “City Park/Museum.”
 From the final streetcar stop, the cemetery will be a short walk over the bayou bridge to your right.
 In the opposite direction lies NOMA, at the entrance to City Park.

-Best New Orleans Cemetery To Experience the Unusual:
+Best New Orleans Cemetery to Experience the Unusual

-If your tastes are a bit more off the beaten path, join a Confederacy of Cruisers bicycle tour to explore the Marigny, Bywater and 9th Ward neighborhoods, including a stop at St. Roch Cemeteries.
+If your tastes are a bit more off the beaten path, you can, join a Confederacy of Cruisers bicycle tour to explore the Marigny, Bywater and 9th Ward neighborhoods, including a stop at St. Roch Cemeteries.

 The chapel here features sights unlike any other cemetery in New Orleans – inside you’ll find offerings of discarded medical equipment like leg braces and false teeth, plus plaster casts of feet and other body parts, which were left in thanks to St. Roch by local church parishioners.